riverbed/Riverbed-Community-Toolkit/APM/104-opentelemetry-zipkin-nodejs-app/README.md

 # 104-opentelemetry-zipkin-nodejs-app

-The [Aternity OpenTelemetry Collector](https://hub.docker.com/r/aternity/apm-collector) is part of the [Aternity DEM platform](https://www.aternity.com/application-performance-monitoring/) and can collect OTLP, the OpenTelemetry native telemetry protocols, as well as Jaeger and Zipkin telemetry.
+The [APM OpenTelemetry Collector](https://hub.docker.com/r/aternity/apm-collector) is part of the [Riverbed Platform](https://www.riverbed.com/platform) and can collect OTLP, the OpenTelemetry native telemetry protocols, as well as Jaeger and Zipkin telemetry.

-In this cookbook, [Aternity](https://www.aternity.com) collects the telemetry of a **nodejs** webapp that is instrumented using [OpenTelemetry](https://opentelemetry.io/) and exporting [Zipkin](https://zipkin.io/) telemetry.
-The [Aternity OpenTelemetry Collector](https://hub.docker.com/r/aternity/apm-collector) container is deployed next to the web app.
+In this cookbook, the APM collects the telemetry of a **nodejs** webapp that is instrumented using [OpenTelemetry](https://opentelemetry.io/) and exporting [Zipkin](https://zipkin.io/) telemetry.
+The [APM OpenTelemetry Collector](https://hub.docker.com/r/aternity/apm-collector) container is deployed next to the web app.
 It collects every trace - no sampling.

 ![diagram](images/104-diagram.png)

 ## Prerequisites

-1. an Aternity APM account (SaaS)
+1. an APM account (SaaS)
 2. a Docker host, for example [Docker Desktop](https://www.docker.com/products/docker-desktop)

 ## Step by Step

-### 1. Get your CustomerID & SaaS Analysis Server Host details from the Aternity APM webconsole
+### 1. Get your CustomerID & SaaS Analysis Server Host details from the APM web console

-Navigate to Aternity APM (for example [https://apm.myaccount.aternity.com](https://apm.myaccount.aternity.com)) > Agents > Install Agents:
+Navigate to APM (for example [https://apm.myaccount.aternity.com](https://apm.myaccount.aternity.com)) > Agents > Install Agents:

 1. Find your **CustomerID**, for example *12341234-12341234-13241234*
 2. Grab **SaaS Analysis Server Host**, for example *agents.apm.myaccount.aternity.com*

-Those information are required to activate the Aternity OpenTelemetry Collector container, passing via the environment variable `SERVER_URL`.
+Those information are required to activate the APM OpenTelemetry Collector container, passing via the environment variable `SERVER_URL`.

 ### 2. Start the containers